IRS Penalty Elimination Help

 There are lots of situations that might qualify you to obtain Penalty Abatement based on Reasonable Cause.
 They often overlap and you can use that to your advantage by pointing out all of them to IRS and how they joined forces to make it difficult even given “ordinary business care and prudence” to file or pay on time.

-You must make the IRS believe that you made a reasonable effort to comply and circumstances prevented compliance nonetheless.
-If you don’t, you won’t win.
+The IRS must believe that you made a reasonable effort to comply and circumstances prevented compliance nonetheless.
+If the IRS doesn't believe this, you won't win.

 The IRS will most often consider the following as reasons to abate: